-Come kayak Baja!
+Come kayak Baja with Sea Kayak Adventures!
 It's a paddler's dream-world of dramatic contrasts where russet peaks meet turquoise waters in one of the world's best sea kayaking, snorkeling, and whale watching destinations.
 The Sea of Cortez, home to 1/3 of the world’s marine mammals, is world renowned for close encounters with friendly wild whales.
 It's a paradise come true.
 Sea Kayak Adventures is honored to hold one of the few permits to kayak Baja’s Islands of Loreto Bay UNESCO World Heritage Site and National Marine Park since 1993.
-We recently acquired the very last permit to operate on the island of Espiritu Santo, out of La Paz, which offers a perfect complement to our longstanding reputation of Baja excellence.
+We also acquired the very last permit to operate on the island of Espiritu Santo, out of La Paz, which offers a perfect complement to our longstanding reputation of Baja excellence.

 As you kayak Baja’s stunning seascape of natural wonder and beauty, you'll wonder why you haven't experienced it sooner.
 Visit desert islands, snorkel over reefs with over 900 species of brightly-colored fish, for which Jacques Cousteau named the area 'The World’s Aquarium.'
 Hike an arroyo full of fascinating geology and sleep on a sand beach beneath a star-filled sky.

 Sea Kayak Adventures founders Nancy and Terry began guiding Baja kayak tours in the ‘80s, which means our tour operations are perfected from over 25 years of experience.
 Our proven expertise kayaking in Baja leads to not only high quality tours with hand-picked highlights, but a finesse of operations that sets us apart from other outfitters.
 For example:

 - All-inclusive.
 We like to make vacation fun and easy for our guests, so just bring a carry-on with your clothing!
 Kayaking equipment and camping gear, as well as hotel accommodations are included in the tour price.